miguelocana/squadmakers-reto-back/README.md

 ```bash
 python manage.py runserver
 ```
-4. Access the web API by visiting http://localhost:8000/swagger/ in your web browser.

 ### OPTION 2 - Docker setup
 To run this project using Docker, follow these steps: